muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 now" so they chose something "outside".
 This was the Turk.
 He was from Central Asia, and he was the ideal, the pure.

-Sadly this was a bad choice.
-This particular ethnicity was never known as imagined then, usually it would be conflated with religion, and/or (rightfully) to the few number of *Turkomans* who arrived at a some point, and settled in Anatolia in a particular region.
+However this particular ethnicity was never known as imagined then, usually it would be conflated with religion, and/or (rightfully) to the few number of *Turkomans* who arrived at a some point, and settled in Anatolia in a particular region.
 Within the ball busting ethnic relations the particular word's standing wasn't that hot either, the ethnic label could even be considered a slur, no more than 100 years ago.

 Best account of this comes from an officer in the Ottoman army.
 At the last days of the empire the new nationalism was circulating among the